dwyl/live_navigate/README.md

 <img width="298" alt="Screenshot 2023-08-23 at 12 06 28" src="https://github.com/dwyl/live_navigate/assets/6793008/088e1b30-22b6-480f-a691-dfdeb051574c">

 Note that we cannot `send_update` to an "un-mounted" LiveComponenent.
 This works because "P3" is already mounted.
 This means that if we want to send messages between LiveComponents, we have to send a message to the parent Liveview, save it in the LV state, and the LV will pass it to the the targeted LC once mounted.

+## Stream to LiveComponent

+We illustrate a streaming of data to a child LiveComponent in the branch "stream".
+We use `Websockex` for this and broadcast to hte LiveView.
+This process is dynamically supervised (since it would be stopped when we unmount the LV).
+We subscribe to the topic when we mount the LC (care is taken not to subscribe several times).
+When the LV receives an event, we update the assigns in the LV, and the callback `update/2` in the LC receives them.
+To illustrate this, we bring in a chart - via a hook - that is updated via a `push_event` (and the alter-ego `handleEvent`).